terminal-labs/lektor-theme-terminal/README.md

 Optionally turn on add Disqus Comments on the blog posts with lektor-disqus-comments plugin.
 Configure it with [this](https://github.com/lektor/lektor-disqus-comments#lektor-disqus-comments).
 Also optionally you can have an Atom RSS feed setup for the blog, with the lektor-atom plugin.

+Remember, everything here can be overridden.
+For example, to replace the logo, just drop your own `logo.png` in your projects main `assets/static/images/` directory.

-Add params in the `.lektorproject file`
+Add params in the `.lektorproject file`.
+All params are optional unless otherwise specified.

 ```ini
 [theme_settings]